sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-lab-notes.md

 - Don't change the test code - that is the contract

-- Demo how to remove compile errors also show how to do when there two compile errors in a single line, you have to fix the one inside first
+- Demo how to remove compile errors also show what to do when there two compile errors in a single line - you have to fix the one inside first

-- Make sure TimeEntry constructor with the correct naming - otherwise you will have hardtime reading test code
+- Make sure TimeEntry constructor with the correct naming - otherwise you will have hard time reading test code

-- The reason we have a constructor that does not set id is because we want to simulate the repository behavior where id gets generated by the persistence layer
+- The reason we have a TimeEntry constructor that does not set id is because we want to simulate the repository behavior where id gets generated by the persistence layer